John has prospected for gold in Arizona 10 years. His experience taught him to deal with the terrain, heat, and gold fever. He makes tools.

-Mohs Testing of Minerals
+Mohs Hardness Testing for Minerals

 Useful Information About Gold Prospecting